zfhassaan/genlytics/MIGRATION.md

 ## Overview

-Genlytics has been completely rewritten following SOLID principles, implementing Repository pattern, Events, and optimized caching with background processing.
+Genlytics has been completely rewritten implementing Repository pattern, Events, and optimized caching with background processing.

 ## Breaking Changes